zackhitch/Computer-Architecture-One/project/ls8/README.md

 This is a very similar process to adding `LDI`, but the handler is simpler.
 See the LS-8 spec.

+*At this point, you should be able to run the program and have it print `8` to the console!*

 ### Step 6: Implement a Multiply and Print the Result